 Maybe, maybe not, but either way, it’s just not worth it.

-Everybody’s bodies are different and while for some people the alcohol might dull the pain for a little while, the dampening of pain will likely be short-lived, and for some people alcohol can make the experience feel even more painful!
+Everybody’s body is different, and while for some people the alcohol might dull the pain for a little while, the dampening of pain will likely be short-lived; and for some people, alcohol can make the experience feel even more painful.

-And there’s also that small issue of probably not even being allowed past the studio reception counter if you’re suspected of having even the tiniest amount alcohol in your system.
+Also, there’s that small issue of probably not even being allowed past the studio reception counter if you’re suspected of having even the tiniest amount of alcohol in your system.
 So as previously said – it’s just not worth it.

-If you’re truly worried about not being able to handle the pain while being tattooed, take a peek at our great article on dealing with tattoo pain here.
-This page will hopefully answer many of the questions you may have about tattooing and the pain it might cause - and how to better cope with the pain.
+If you’re truly worried about not being able to handle the pain while being tattooed, take a peek at our huge article about dealing with tattoo pain.

 Can you Drink Alcohol After Getting a New Tattoo?

 Don’t think that just because your hard day of being tattooed is over you can go out that same night and party until the sun comes up.
 You may already have a headache from the tattoo before you even consider an alcoholic drink.

 Drinking alcohol can be extremely detrimental to the healing of your tattoo and there are many potential problems that can arise from drinking too much and too soon after getting your new tattoo:

 Generally, your tattoo will continue to ooze blood and plasma for the next 48 hours after your tattoo was completed.
 This means that for roughly 48 hours (sometimes longer), the tattoo is going to be affected by any additional thinning of your blood caused by drinking alcohol.